11TStudio/BattleMetrics/README.md

  * `getLeaderBoard` - Get the leaderboard list between two dates.
  * `getGameFeatures` - Get game features by game name.
  * `getGameFeatureOptionsList` - Get all information for the feature per feature by feature id
- * `getPlayerInfoBy` - Get players information by identifier (for example steamID, playerName, playerID, IP, GUID, etc...)
+ * `getPlayerInfoBy` - Get one player information by identifier (for example by steamID, playerName, playerID, IP, GUID, etc...)
+ * `getPlayersInfoBy` - Get multiple players information by identifiers (for example by steamID, playerName, playerID, IP, GUID, etc...)
  * `coming more soon` - ...